 5. Can more than one foot have the surgery in the same session?

 Yes with no adverse effects on the patient.
 All four feet have had tenotomies in one session.

-Owner satisfaction: all very satisfied with the outcome.
-All reported that the dogs were much happier and willing to exercise normally.
+Owner satisfaction: all very satisfied with the outcome reporting that the dogs were much happier and more willing to exercise.

 • All corns had grown out

 • Racing dogs returned to racing.